The Stellar Initial Mass Function of Early Dark Matter-free Gas Objects: Methods

 \subsection{AREPO}

-The initial conditions for our simulations are inspired by a set of small-box ($2.5$~cMpc) {\tt AREPO} simulations \citep{springel10} performed and analyzed in \citet{Lake+23} and \citet{Lake+24}.
+Our high-resolution {\tt STARFORGE} simulations of SIGOs are inspired by a set of small-box ($2.5$~cMpc) {\tt AREPO} simulations \citep{springel10} performed and analyzed in \citet{Lake+23} and \citet{Lake+24}.
 These simulations included $768^3$ DM particles with mass M$_{\rm DM} = 1.1 \times 10^3 $ M$_\odot$, and $768^3$ Voronoi mesh cells with gas mass M$_{\rm B} = 200$ M$_\odot$, and were run from $z=200$ to $z=12$.
+Examples of a SIGO from this simulation are shown in the top row of Figure~\ref{fig:arepo}, showing both the gas overdensity and the lack of a corresponding dark matter overdensity, as well as showing in rough terms the limited resolution of the simulation (which is capable of resolving the overall SIGO but not the central star cluster).
 Initial conditions for these simulations used transfer functions from a modified version of {\tt CMBFAST} \citep{seljak96}, which incorporates first-order scale-dependent temperature fluctuations \citep{NB} and the streaming velocity \citep{TH}.
-The streaming velocity was implemented as a uniform boost based on its $2\sigma$ value at $z=200$ of $11.8$~km~s$^{-1}$.
+This creates separate transfer functions for dark matter and baryons at $z=200$ that account for the suppression of structure from the streaming velocity \citep{popa}.
+The streaming velocity was implemented as a uniform velocity boost along the x-axis based on its $2\sigma$ value at $z=200$ of $11.8$~km~s$^{-1}$.
 The simulations also included non-equilibrium molecular hydrogen cooling based on {\tt GRACKLE} \citep{Smith+17, Chiaki+19}.
 This package includes non-equilibrium molecular hydrogen and deuterium chemistry.
 However, it does not include metal line cooling, nor does it include external radiation such as Lyman-Werner backgrounds.